hailegiorgis16/ETS0607-15/README.md

  The pop() method is used to remove and return an element from a list at a specified index.
 If no index is provided, it removes and returns the last element by default.
 # remove()
  The remove() method is used to delete the first occurrence of a specified value from a list.
 Unlike pop(), which removes an item by index, remove() targets the value itself.
+# reverse()
+ The reverse() method is used to reverse the order of elements in a list in place.
+This means it modifies the original list and does not return a new list.